Research Projects

 5) Conduct hands-on experiments, both in-person and online.

-7) Prepare poster and presentation at conferences.
+6) Prepare posters and present at conferences.

 Early Arithmetic Skills In Children